 Tipu Sultan (r:1782-1799) fell in the 4th Anglo Mysore war on 4th May, 1799.
-After the death of Tipu, the British took possession of all his family and treasures.
+After the defeat of Tipu, the British took custody of his family and treasures.

-The day after the capture of Srirangapatna, Colonel Stapleton Cotton was breakfasting with Colonel Arthur Wellesley in the latter's tent when Tipu Sultan's sons were brought in.
-Prince Ghulam Muhammad (born: Mar 1795; died: Aug 1872) [also spelt Gholam Mohammed or Gholam Mahomed] was then about five years old and looked very much terrified.
-To comfort the little fellow, Colonel Cotton affectionately crammed a lump of sugar [ie, a small cube of sugar that is put in coffee or tea] into his mouth, and comforted him.
+The morning after the capture of Srirangapatna, Colonel Stapleton Cotton and Colonel Arthur Wellesley were enjoying breakfast in the latter's tent.
+It was at this moment that Tipu Sultan's sons were brought before them.
+Prince Ghulam Muhammad was around five years old and appeared to be quite frightened.
+To comfort the little fellow, Colonel Cotton affectionately placed a small cube of sugar into his mouth, and comforted him.

 "My respected Lord, Being on the eve of departure, I have thought it not improbable that you would kindly accept my likeness, which I have the pleasure of sending herewith.
 When you look at it you will think of my infant days, when I used to sit on your knee and receive from your kind hands sweetmeats and other gifts; and am still in hopes of retaining your affection as long as we both live.
 I am going from this country, but shall ever remember the kindness and hospitality I have received from all parties.
 The Hon.
 East India Company have thought fit to sanction most of my requests, being well acquainted with our rights; but the Board of Control objected to several of such requests, through ignorance of Indian affairs; but I am partly satisfied for the present, and hope for better in future.
 Prince Feroze Shah presents his esteem and respects to Lady Combermere and yourself, in which I heartily join, and believe me to remain ever".